keveri/peer-review-service/README.md

 # Peer review service

 Web service for handling course peer reviews.
+The first version is done with only one course in mind.
+Allthough it will have abstractions for data sources it will require some work to be more general solution.

 ## Development
 This project requires following tools: